SolarPathPlus/user-panel/docs/INSTALLATION.md

 ## Environment

 You have to install some of the packages on your system before running this application.
 We recommend you to install the `python3-full` package on your Linux/BSD.
 The package title can change across the distributions and operating systems.
-Also, it is enough
+Also, it is enough for you to install the Python pack from the official website on Windows.

+---